+I`m on my way to walk Iseji Route of Kumano Kodo.
 I reach for my camera bag a little hesitantly.
 Mt.
-Fuji is fully visible on this overcast winter day in Honshu.
+Fuji is...

-I can safely call the tiny island of Tokashiki is my happy place in Japan.
+I can safely call the tiny island of Tokashiki as my happy place in Japan.

 Cape Ashizuri in ShikokuAug 2019